Highlighters

 Configure Shiki

-Environment: node
+Environment: both

-Create ./setup/shiki.ts file with the following content
+Create ./setup/shiki.ts file with the following content:

 /* ./setup/shiki.ts */